FelixK15/k15_gameboy_emulator/README.md

 Inside `k15_win32_gb_emulator.cpp` you can find the Win32 platform layer for orientation.
 Basically, all you have to do is create an emulator instance by first providing the API with a block of memory.
-The required memory size can be calculated by calling `calculateGBEmulatorInstanceMemoryRequirementsInBytes()`.
+The required memory size can be calculated by calling `calculateGBEmulatorMemoryRequirementsInBytes()`.

 An emulator instance can be created by calling `createGBEmulatorInstance()` (this function will take the aforemention memory block).
 Each emulator instance is independent from one another (goal would be link cable multiplayer using multiple instances in a single process)

-After an emulator instance could be created, load a game rom using `loadGBEmulatorInstanceRom()` (this rom data should be provided as a memory blob either by mapping the rom file or by copying the rom file content to a memory buffer).
+After an emulator instance could be created, load a game rom using `loadGBEmulatorRom()` (this rom data should be provided as a memory blob either by mapping the rom file or by copying the rom file content to a memory buffer).

-Now, call `runGBEmulatorForCycles()` each frame and check with `hasGBEmulatorHitVBlank()` if the GameBoy frame has finished.
+Now, call `runGBEmulatorForCycles()` each frame and check the return value for the flag `K15_GB_VBLANK_EVENT_FLAG` (indicating, that the GameBoy frame has finished).
 By calling `getGBEmulatorFrameBuffer()` you can get a pointer to the framebuffer data (attention: the pixel format is still in gameboy format - 2bpp.
 To convert to RGB8 call `convertGBFrameBufferToRGB8Buffer()`).

 To set the joystick state of the emulator instance, call `setGBEmulatorJoypadState()` (this function is thread-safe so that input code can high frequently poll asynchronously for smaller input lag).